dhirajksharma/thelorestore-frontend/README.md

 - Dedicated pages for Sellers to host sales or launch events.
 - A new section of users: delivery partners, and various functionalities associated with them, for instance, receiving orders for delivery, order tracking functionality for the user.
 - Feel free to add more 😁😁

+## Environment Variables

+Below is the list of environment variables required for the frontend:

+- REACT_APP_BACKEND_URL

+> **Note:** Using React we do not need to install the dotenv module as in case of our backend.
+Simply putting the variables in a ".env" file in the root directory does the job.
+This however, comes with the condition that our variable names must start with `REACR_APP_` prefix.